percona/mongo-upgrade-tools/README.md

 To upgrade a MongoDB cluster, each replicaset must have at least 3 healthy nodes (non cfg nodes), which can be in any of the states: PRIMARY, SECONDARY, or ARBITER.
 The automated upgrade process will verify that each replicaset meets this requirement in order for the cluster to remain operational during the upgrade.
 This is to prevent replica sets with only two nodes from being shut down during the upgrade, as doing so would prevent the cluster from electing a new primary, potentially causing downtime.
 There is no minimum number of cfg nodes required, as long as they are all healthy.

+Outages are not expected during the upgrade process; however, depending on system load, some minor disruptions (e.g., latency spikes) may be observed.
+Although the MongoDB driver includes a retry mechanism, prolonged stepDown events can still manifest as latency from the application's perspective.
+Each node is upgraded sequentially in a controlled manner: secondary nodes are upgraded first, followed by the primary node in each replica set.
+Keep in mind certain applications may be more sensitive to this behavior.

+#### As always, we strongly recommend testing the upgrade in a non-production environment first to ensure compatibility with your specific application workload.

 Since this is an automated process, it assumes that you have already completed the necessary due diligence to ensure a smooth and successful upgrade.
 Although this is an automated process, you are still responsible for choosing the best time of day to perform the upgrade based on your workload, in addition to following the recommendations below:

 1. Review MongoDB Version Compatibility